+Once known for their flamingo mural (that’s sadly painted over), this Cuban hot spot is wellll worth a visit.
 I finally checked this fancy-ish fast and casual spot off my San Francisco food bucket list!
-I’ve heard their Cubanos are outta this world.
+I ordered a plate, but I’ve heard their Cubanos are outta this world as well.
 Look down – the spot boasts beautiful floor tiles (perfect for your Instagram).
 And don’t miss out on a moonbar (ice cream dipped in chocolate). ✓

 Ingredient-focused Californian eats & creative cocktails in a lively, 2-story setting.